 Make a plan TODAY- check out next steps.

-Join Our Volunteer Reception Center - Do you find yourself running towards the disaster instead of away from it?
+Volunteer Reception Center - Do you find yourself running towards the disaster instead of away from it?
 Then you may be a perfect volunteer candidate to join our Volunteer Reception Center core staff!
 Staff process all unaffiliated volunteers and needs to be ready whenever disaster strikes.
-To join, interested volunteers must be committed to quarterly trainings throughout the year, complete FEMA online courses on the National Incident Management System and the Incident Command System, and be prepared to begin operations as requested by the city office of emergency management.
+To join, volunteers must be committed to monthly activities/trainings throughout the year and be prepared to begin operations as requested by the city office of emergency management.
 Click HERE to view the available roles and responsibilities.
 Register HERE to be a lead.